24+ Cool 3D Printing Projects for Engineers

 Of course, not everyone is lucky enough to be in a good position to have a pet.
 I know I could never find the time to take care of one.
 If you’re still in this boat but feel your home could use a little more movement, then why not try your hand at making a robo-pet?

-If you’re newer to the sophisticated wiring that most kinds of advanced robotic pets will need, then you can always practice with the simpler models like this headless cat, which uses motors and gears (which you can also 3D print) to move around.
+If you’re newer to the sophisticated wiring that most kinds of advanced robotic pets will need, then you can always practice with the simpler models like this headless cat, a fun project that uses motors and gears (which you can also 3D print) to move around.

 If that’s a little too basic, I found this robot cat with multiple points of automatic articulation to be strangely adorable, and I’m not even much of a cat person.

-The detail of this cat’s design was so in-depth that the designer even discovered the importance of a cat’s tail while editing!
+The details of this cat’s design were so in-depth that the designer even discovered the importance of a cat’s tail while editing!

 This is because ‘robot dog’ is the name given to most quadrupedal robot designs like this one, regardless of whether or not they were supposed to look like dogs.